The Plague of the Zombies: Release

+Reception

 Box office

 The film needed to earn $1.5 million in rentals to break even.
 It earned $2.34 million in rentals, thus making a profit.

-Critical reception
+Critical

-The Plague of the Zombies has been well received by critics.
-A contemporary review in Variety called it "a well-made horror programmer" with "formula scripting," and The Monthly Film Bulletin declared, "The best Hammer Horror for quite some time, with remarkably few of the lapses into crudity which are usually part and parcel of this company's work," adding, "Visually the film is splendid, with elegantly designed sets, and both interiors and exteriors shot in pleasantly muted colours; and the script manages quite a few offbeat strokes."
+A contemporary review in Variety called it "a well-made horror programmer" with "formula scripting."

+The Monthly Film Bulletin wrote: "The best Hammer Horror for quite some time, with remarkably few of the lapses into crudity which are usually part and parcel of this company's work," adding, "Visually the film is splendid, with elegantly designed sets, and both interiors and exteriors shot in pleasantly muted colours; and the script manages quite a few offbeat strokes."